-"Yoga is a life long journey back to yourself."
+"Yoga is a life long journey home to yourSelf."

 Many of us have a hard time accepting, or even imagining, a light at the center of our hearts.
-Many of us reject the idea that we are anything other than hopelessly flawed, damaged, irreparable beings.
-Often we resign ourselves to the idea that we are victims of circumstance forced to struggle through life as best we can, clinging to any fleeting happiness that comes our way and avoiding pain like the plague.
-Yoga has taught me that there is another way.
+We reject the idea that we are anything other than hopelessly flawed, damaged, irreparable beings.
+Often we resign ourselves to the belief that we are victims of circumstance forced to struggle through life as best we can, clinging to any fleeting pleasure that comes our way and avoiding pain like the plague.
+Yoga has taught me, through direct experience, that there is another way.

 How does the practice of yoga begin?
 How we begin depends on what we are attracted to.
 There are many ways of practicing yoga and pursuing one path will naturally lead to a craving for others.
-I was initially drawn to the physical practice of yoga, which we call asana, because it gave me a way to channel my excessive energy and erratic thoughts.
-Through asana I was introduced to the importance of my breath and eventually, as stillness became more accessible, I began exploring meditation.
-Others are initially drawn to the academic pursuit of yogic studies, or are introduced to yoga for its therapeutic benefits.
+I was initially drawn to the physical practice of yoga, which we call Asana, because it gave me a way to channel my excessive energy and erratic mind.
+Through Asana I developed a relationship with my breath and as stillness became more accessible, I began to explore meditation, as well.
+Some practitioners prefer an academic pursuit of yogic studies, or are drawn to yoga for its therapeutic benefits.
 There is no one right way.
-However you begin, the way in which you learn remains the same.
-As your practice progresses, you become increasingly aware of your holistic nature, realizing that you are made of body, breath, mind and more.
-Who and what you truly are become clear as the false perceptions – who you are not – fade away.
+However we begin, the way in which we progress is much the same.
+As our practice develops, we become increasingly aware of our holistic nature, realizing that while we are made of body, breath and mind, the sum of our parts is so much more.
+Who and what we truly are becomes clear, and our false perceptions – who we are not – begin to fade away.

 This is the gift of yoga.
 Through cherished philosophies, practices and techniques, yoga brings us home to ourSelf.
 It leads us to a life of peace, purpose, power, unconditional love, and joy beyond all sorrow.

 Are you ready to begin?